-Grave of the Fireflies is a film written and directed by Isao Takahata.
+Grave of the Fireflies is a film written by Isao Takahata.
 It was released to Japanese theaters as part of a double feature with My Neighbor Totoro on April 16, 1988.
-Sometimes, My Neighbor Totoro would be shown first, and sometimes, Grave of the Fireflies was shown first.
-Audiences who saw My Neighbor Totoro first were more likely to leave before the end of Grave of the Fireflies; however, if audiences saw Grave of the Fireflies first, they were more likely to stay for the entire film.
-Grave of the Fireflies wasn’t released in the United States until 1998; however, there was no theatrical release in the United States, and it was only released on DVD.
+Grave of the Fireflies wasn’t released in the United States until 1998.
+However, there was no theatrical release in the United States, and it was only released on DVD.
 The film was first released on DVD by Central Park Media until the company went out of business.
 As of this writing, Sentai Filmworks holds the North American rights for Grave of the Fireflies.
 This is a review of Central Park Media’s DVD release of the film.

 Grave of the Fireflies